mihaigalos/git-change-operator/README.md

     ---

-    Install the operator and create your first GitCommit resource in minutes.
+    Install the operator and create a first GitCommit resource in minutes.

     [:octicons-arrow-right-24: Quick Start](docs/user-guide/quick-start.md)